 Termite treatments Perth.
 In the world of pest control, termites are one of the more destructive pests.
 They can actually cause a house to be unliveable if the problem becomes critical.
 This is where termite treatment comes in.

 There are a few signs of a termite infestation.
 Termite damage come come in the form of pin-sized holes in timber, crumbling or damaged wood (particularly in the attic), “Mudding” is tunnelling that termites use to cross large areas.
 You may see termite damage in the form of tubes on ceilings, wood, and floorboards.

 TMO Pest and Weed Management offer termite eradication services in Perth in the form of termite barriers, amongst other treatment options to protect your home or commercial premises.
 If you suspect that you may have a termite problem, then feel free to get in touch with us for a termite inspection.

-A Termite barrier is when chemical is applied around the perimeter of a building to form a barrier to prevent termites entering the structure of the building.
+A Perth termite barrier is when a chemical solution is applied around the perimeter of a building to form a barrier to prevent termites from entering the structure of the building.
 This will protect your home and protect the inside of your cavity walls from around the edge of the concrete slab.
-The termite barrier is done by drilling and injecting chemical around the outside of the building or under the building where accessible.
+The termite barrier is done by drilling and injecting the chemical solution around the outside of the building or under the building where accessible.

-TMO Pest and Weed Management have two options for chemical termite barrier treatments.
+TMO Pest and Weed Management have two options for chemical termite control treatments.

 - Bifenthrin Treatment is a repellent chemical, we offer a 5-year warranty with this option.